indexnetwork/index/README.md

 ## The human bridge between context and content.

-index.as helps you to curate all-forms of content, create searchable indexes, and monetize them independently.
+index.as helps you to create and monetize discovery engines.

 ![landing-2-img](https://testnet.index.as/images/landing-2.webp)